maxhbr/LDBcollector/md/ECL-1.0.md

                             },
                             {
                                 "_id": "actions/87",
-                                "name": "Use the executable generated from the modified source code", "description": ""
+                                "name": "Use the executable generated from the modified source code" }
-                            }
                         ],
                         "conditions": null,
                         "description": "Relevant documentation for the software should be treated in the same way as for the software."
                     },
                     {
-                        "summary": "",
                         "actions": [
                             {
                                 "_id": "actions/9",